Skip to main content

 • What part of the current setup feels weak or outdated?

-Asking those changes the whole shape of the meeting.
-I stop guessing at what matters and start hearing the exact language the owner uses to describe the problem — and that language becomes the bridge into the pitch.
+None of those are about me.
+They change the whole shape of the meeting: I stop guessing at what matters and start hearing the exact language the owner uses to describe the problem.
+That language becomes the bridge into the pitch.

 Once the problem is in the open, the pitch shrinks.
-It usually sounds something like this:
+It usually sounds like this:

 "You already built something real.
 The problem is the website isn't carrying the same weight as the business.
 Right now it's leaking trust, hiding the story, and making the next step harder than it should be.
-My job is to fix that by tightening the message, improving the structure, and building the site so it actually helps the business."
+My job is to fix that — tighten the message, improve the structure, and build the site so it actually helps the business."

 Specific.
 Connected to what they just said.
 No ten-minute product tour required.

 Picture a local service business with an outdated site.
-The bad version of my pitch goes like this:
+The bad version of my pitch:

 "I build custom websites with SvelteKit, Tailwind, analytics, better forms, mobile responsiveness, SEO, and automation.
 I can modernize the whole thing."

 All true, all weak — because it opens with my toolbox instead of their problem.
-The better version sounds like:
+The better version, after listening:

 "You already have the reputation.
 The site is the weak link.
 If a new visitor lands there today, they're getting an older signal than the business deserves.
 I'd focus on three things first: clarify what you do, surface trust faster, and make the next step obvious.
 We can decide how much system work belongs behind that once we see the front."